 1. White Water Rafting

 For that adrenaline hit, Banff has some of the fascinating sites to experience white water rafting.
-Just in the vicinity of the Banff National Park lies the Kananaskis River and the Horseshoe canyon which gives a splendid experience of rafting over the gushing waves.
+Just in the vicinity of the park lies the Kananaskis River and the Horseshoe canyon which gives a splendid experience of rafting over the gushing waves.

 2. Banff Gondola Ride